Kia EV6 Review

 -

-Inside there is reasonable space for people and luggage, though that exciting styling compromises things a little.
-The EV6’s boot holds 490 litres with an additional small frunk under the sloping bonnet to store cables or muddy walking boots.
+Inside there’s reasonable space for people and luggage, though the EV6’s swoopy styling compromises things a little.
+The boot holds 490 litres with an additional small frunk under the sloping bonnet to store cables or muddy walking boots.
 Its size varies depending on whether you have rear- or all-wheel drive.

-You can use paddles on the steering wheel and three driving profiles if you want to change the amount of energy the car uses and retrieves as you slow down, but it’s easier and more efficient to let the EV6 work it out for you.
-The car will take into account the distance to other vehicles, your speed, hills and curves before making a decision about the best way to use energy.
+As before, you can use paddles on the steering wheel and three driving profiles if you want to change the amount of energy the car uses and retrieves as you slow down, but it’s easier and more efficient to let the EV6 work it out for you.
+In auto regen mode, the car will take into account the distance to other vehicles, your speed, hills and curves before making a decision about the best way to use energy.
 It is so sensitive that it will make drivers who have never driven an electric car feel instantly comfortable.

 Verdict